Updated: Nov 29, 2021

 “We had a client who had his own business and who had an unfortunate accident while travelling,” Jeff says.
 “While he was in a coma, he couldn’t make financial decisions for himself.
 He lost his company because no one could write rent cheques, no one could pay employees, no one could deal with contracts with suppliers.

 “If he had had an Enduring Power of Attorney [in place, the person named] could have stepped in and said, ‘Ah, I know about this document.
 I’m going to deal with things and ensure everything continues and is fine, and a few months later when he comes back, he can step back into the process.’”

 What is a Personal Directive?

-After booking an appointment, it's important to read through all of the information and documents sent for your review before arriving to your appointment.
+“It has all the information they have to start thinking about, and helps guide people,” he says.
+Read through all of the information and documents sent for your review before arriving at your appointment.

-Take some time to ensure your documents are in order and up-to-date for your peace of mind and those of your loved ones!
+Take some time to ensure your documents are in order and up-to-date for your own peace of mind — and for the peace of mind of your loved ones.